azsk/AzTS-docs/Control coverage/Feature/KubernetesService.md

 ### Control Spec

 > **Passed:**
-> AKS is running on one of the defined version
+> AKS is running on one of the defined versions.
 >
 > **Failed:**
 > AKS is not running on the required Kubernetes version.